How Do I Prove Negligence In a Florida Slip and Fall?

 - Reasonable Prevention - Could the owner have reasonably prevented the incident, for example by installing a light or by putting up a sign?

 This is not the end of it though because there are different duties for different people in slip and fall negligence cases.
-That’s because not everyone who comes on to a property has been invited.
-Florida law defines this portion of liability by classifying victims of slip and falls into three categories: invitee, licensee, or trespasser.
+That's because not everyone who comes on to a property has been invited.
+Florida law defines this portion of liability by classifying victims of slip and falls into three categories: invitee

-A licensee is a person who was not expressly invited or has no business with the property owner, but who is somehow on the premises.
-This category, too, is often divided into two subcategories: licensee by invitation and uninvited licensee.
+is a person who was not expressly invited or has no business with the property owner, but who is somehow on the premises.
+This category, too, is often divided into two subcategories: licensee by invitation

 Common Slip and Fall Injuries